Flag planting: In college football

 Flag planting incidents occurred, but were relatively infrequent, during the 2000s and 2010s.
 These included Michigan State players planting their flag on Notre Dame's field in 2005.

 In 2017, then Oklahoma quarterback Baker Mayfield planted a flag on the Ohio State "Block O."

-Much discourse surrounded flag planting following the 2024 season's rivalry week, with Michigan's upset road win over Ohio State and their subsequent flag planting on the latter's field drawing the same attention as Mayfield's act did.Following the 2024 incidents, Mayfield stated "College football is meant to have rivalries.
+Much discourse surrounded flag planting following the 2024 season's rivalry week, with Michigan's upset road win over Ohio State and their subsequent flag planting on the latter's field drawing the same attention as Mayfield's act did.
+Following the 2024 incidents, Mayfield stated "College football is meant to have rivalries.
 That's like the Big 12 banning the 'horns down' signal.
 Just let the boys play".
 Former college football head coach Nick Saban conversely called flag planting "disrespectful" and "bad for the game".
 The incidents led to Ohio state Representative Josh Williams proposing the O.H.I.O Sportsmanship Act, which would make sports planting a felony in Ohio; Williams stated that "Behavior that incites violent brawls and puts our law enforcement officers in danger has no place on the football field".
 That proposal was later shot down following the Buckeyes national title take season.

 In scientific missions

-The Apollo program planned to erect the American flag on the lunar surface, with the Lunar Flag Assembly being the specific kit designed for this goal.
+During the Apollo program, American flags were erected on the lunar surface, the first one on July 21 UTC, 1969.
+The Lunar Flag Assembly was the specific kit designed for this purpose.

 Russia performed a crewed descent to the North Pole's ocean floor in 2007, dubbed Arktika 2007, in which explorers planted a rust-proof titanium metal Russian flag.